okcoders/curriculum/Workshops/Teenager-Into-To-Tech/README.md

 ## Roles in tech

 - not just coders.
 Other roles: Product, Project, Data analysis, QA, UI/UX, Accessability
-- for example: roles in making a todo app
+- for example: roles in making a todo app (or the project I just worked on)
   - ui/ux designer that decides how it should look, and the flow users would go through (designs this in software made for this)
     - open page, all todos are listed
     - radio button to toggle between active and completed